Get in touch

 I love to review books.
 How can I join your ARC team?

 Wonderful!
 I communicate with the ARC team using a newsletter list.
 Visit the newsletter page and make sure to check the box next to “M.Q.
 Barber ARC Opportunities” when you subscribe.
 Subscribers will get an invitation to apply for an ARC at least a month before any new book comes out.
 ARCs will be sent to reviewers at least two weeks before the book’s release date.

 When will the next book come out?

 I try to publish one book per year.
-The next book due to be released is Minding Their Manners: Neighborly Affection Book 6, which will be released Sept.
+The next book due to be released is Binding Their Hearts: Neighborly Affection Book 7, which will be released Sept.
 18, 2023.
 I’m currently writing Season of Gifts: Neighborly Affection Book 8, which will be released in 2024.